reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00001-Hello-World/README.md

         # Linux system call (= interrupt 0x80)
         int $0x80

-After writing `hello.s`, compile the code with the command.
+After writing `hello.s`, compile the code with one of these commands.

+(In i386)

     $ gcc -c helloworld.s && ld helloworld.o -o helloworld

+(In x86-64)

+    $ gcc -c helloworld.s -m32 && ld helloworld.o -o helloworld -melf_i386

 Execute the program like this.